 Shop by Hurdles

 When it comes to kids and physical activity, few skills are more important than balance control.
 Whether learning to crawl, walk, ride a bike, or play sports, kids can't get very far until they can keep those little bodies properly balanced.

 While a lucky few are born with an intuitive sense of balance, most children need time and practice, practice, practice.
 The more often they're required to stabilize their bodies, the quicker they will develop good balance control.

 Only with repetition does the neuromuscular system learn to recover its equilibrium when in motion.
 Over time, those little corrective movements will become embedded in muscle memory, and stabilizing becomes an automatic process.
 But for many kids, getting there can be a long, frustrating process.

-Balance Equipment - Kids' balance beams, boards, and balance bikes are specifically designed to help children with this skill.
+Kids' balance beams, balance boards, and balance bikes are specifically designed to help children with this skill.
 The good news is, kids also love 'em.

-Jumping and Bouncing Toys and Games - What goes up must come down!
-Trampolines, hopscotch, and even jump rope help kids learn to "think on their feet."
+What goes up must come down!
+Trampolines, hopscotch, bounce balls, and even jump rope help kids learn to "think on their feet."